Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Examples of Vaisman structures and Hermitian-Einstein-Weyl metrics

-\subsubsection{Examples of Vaisman structures and Hermitian-Einstein-Weyl metrics}
+\section{Examples of Vaisman structures and Hermitian-Einstein-Weyl metrics}

-In this subsection we shall provide some examples which illustrate the results presented in the previous subsection.
-In what follows we fix the notations and conventions used in Subsection \ref{subsec3.1}. \begin{remark} In order to do some local computations, it will be useful for us to consider the analytic cellular decomposition of complex flag manifolds by means Schubert cells \cite[$\S$ 3.1]{MONOMIAL}.
-Being more precise, in what follows we shall consider the open set defined by the ``opposite" big cell in $X_{P}$.
+In this section we provide several examples which illustrate the results presented in the previous theorems.
+In what follows, we shall use the notations and conventions introduced in Section \ref{subsec3.1}.
+Also, in order to perform some local computations it will be useful to consider the analytic cellular decomposition of complex flag manifolds by means Schubert cells.
+Being more precise, we shall consider the open set defined by the ``opposite" big cell in $X_{P}$.
 This open set is a distinguished coordinate neighbourhood $U \subset X_{P}$ of $x_{0} = eP \in X_{P}$ defined by the maximal Schubert cell.
 A brief description for the opposite big cell can be done as follows: Let $\Pi = \Pi^{+} \cup \Pi^{-}$ be the root system associated to a simple root system $\Sigma \subset \mathfrak{h}^{\ast}$, from this we can define the opposite big cell $U \subset X_{P}$ by

 where $B^{-} = \exp(\mathfrak{h} \oplus \mathfrak{n}^{-})$, and